Forest Fire Clustering for Single-cell Sequencing with Iterative Label Propagation and Parallelized Monte Carlo Simulation: Results

+To internally validate the previous clustering results, we constructed posterior label distributions using Monte Carlo simulations, and we computed the posterior exclusion probability and label entropy of each data point in the Gaussian mixtures (Fig~\ref{fig2}c, d).
+The validation shows higher label entropies over a particular cluster and between a few clusters.
+Further, data points on the boundaries of clusters have higher posterior exclusion probabilities, indicating that Forest Fire Clustering is less confident about the labels on those data points.
+In single-cell analysis, the posterior exclusion probabilities can be used to control the quality of the cell types for each cell.

-In addition to internal validation, we also evaluated the quality of the clusters discovered by Forest Fire Clustering.
-We performed experiments to see if our only effective parameter $c$ can robust find high quality clusters.
-We verified our hypothesis that as the fire temperature $c$ increases, the size of the cluster also increases (Fig~\ref{fig2}d; middle).
-The silhouette score for K-means is locally optimal when given the number of clusters K. Here, we discovered the number of clusters using Forest Fire Clustering and compared the silhouette score with K-means (Fig~\ref{fig2}d; left).
-As fire temperature $c$ increases, Forest Fire Clustering converges with K-Means Clustering in silhouette score when given the number of clusters.
-Because iterative label propagation along the data manifold outlines the edges of clusters, Forest Fire Clustering can also generate approximately optimal clusters.
-In the Methods section, we also prove that estimated cluster distributions converge to true cluster distributions.
+In addition to conducting internal validation, we evaluated the quality of the clusters discovered by Forest Fire Clustering.
+By varying our only effective hyperparameter $c$, we investigated whether the algorithm could consistently find high-quality clusters.
+We verified our hypothesis that as the fire temperature $c$ increases, the average cluster size also increases (Fig~\ref{fig2}g).
+Therefore, the fire temperature $c$ is an intuitive parameter used for generating clusters of different sizes.
+In addition, we discovered the number of clusters $K$ using Forest Fire Clustering and compared with K-means using the same $K$ (Fig~\ref{fig2}h).
+As the fire temperature $c$ increases, the silhouette score of Forest Fire Clustering converges to that of K-means.
+Since the silhouette score of K-means is locally optimal given the number of clusters K, this suggests that Forest Fire Clustering can generate approximately optimal clusters with an appropriate fire temperature $c$.
+In the Methods section, we further explain the ability for Forest Fire Clustering to generate high-quality clusters without an objective function and demonstrate the asymptotic convergence of Forest Fire clusters to true cluster distributions.